memaskal/pollution/readme.md

 # Environmental Monitoring

 This simple web app is a full functional API enabled website for environmental monitoring, assigned as a university project.
 The web app is responsible for data visualization of various atmospheric pollutants.
-The last, is done using Google map technologies on a simple demo site, the data provided to the app was taken from national pollution stations across the country.
-The data of which could be found on this link, [ypeka.gr](http://www.ypeka.gr/Default.aspx?tabid=495&language=el-GR).
+The last, is done using Google map technologies on a simple demo site.
+The data provided to the app were taken from national pollution stations across the country, which could be found here: [ypeka.gr](http://www.ypeka.gr/Default.aspx?tabid=495&language=el-GR).
-Finally the quality of those measurements can be viewed from here [airqualitynow.eu](http://www.airqualitynow.eu/about_indices_definition.php).
+Finally the quality of those measurements can be found here: [airqualitynow.eu](http://www.airqualitynow.eu/about_indices_definition.php)

 ## App's architecture